 Lab Projects

-Through our epidemiological projects we have developed assays that allow us to better characterize the threats to free-ranging wildlife.
-We are constantly working to develop new diagnostic assays for current or emerging diseases, so just ask if you are interested in a problem that is not listed below – it is likely you can get us excited!
+Through our epidemiological projects, we have developed assays that allow us to better characterize the threats to free-ranging wildlife.
+We are constantly working to develop new diagnostic assays for current or emerging diseases.
+If you’re interested in a problem that is not listed below, feel free to ask us about it – you’ll likely get us excited!

 We offer a unique opportunity for veterinary student training every year.
-The lab is in the second year of offering a summer fellowship in wildlife epidemiology.
+The lab offers a summer fellowship in wildlife epidemiology.
 These fellowships are centered around practical training in techniques needed to investigate wildlife diseases.
-These projects have ranged from GIS epidemiology of box turtles, role of co-pathogens, and several others.
+These projects have ranged from GIS epidemiology of box turtles to the role of co-pathogens, among several other proposals.
 See the blogs on the main page for last summer’s student projects.

-Additionally, we have opportunities in the summer to join the turtle team, that is comprised of 20-30 volunteer veterinary students.
-This team helps with the project for 8 days each summer while at the same time gaining experience in aspects of wildlife health study design, execution, and analysis.
-This is truly a unique experience.
+Additionally, we have opportunities to join the turtle team, which is comprised of 20-30 volunteer veterinary students.
+This team helps with the project for 8 days each summer while gaining experience in aspects of wildlife health study design, execution, and analysis.
+This is a truly unique experience.

 Please contact us if you have any questions or want to know how to help!